How to Build and Package a Java Application?

 Run the following command to clean old builds and generate the new JAR files:

-, Maven will create two different JAR files inside the target/
+mvn clean packageAfter running mvn package, Maven will create two different JAR files inside the target/ directory:

 Standard JAR (Original Project JAR).